 Contradictory though they are, each of these arguments seems to have passionate champions with copious amount of their own “evidence.”
 So, who’s right?
 About seven years ago I decided to see what I could do to find out.

 My approach to the problem was unusual.
 Most people studying health care are external experts who look from the outside in.
 Since I’m a practicing physician, I could go from the inside out.
 Instead of trying to address any of the above arguments, I decided I would try answer what I thought was an obvious question that no one else appeared to be asking: What do all the products of healthcare actually cost?
 How much does an x-ray really cost?
 A CT scan or an MRI?
 Are all prescription medications really expensive?
 How much do they really cost?

 Even though these might seem like obvious questions, very few people appear to know the answers.
 Almost no one, including most doctors, has the slightest idea what much of what we do actually costs.
 So I started looking at the problem privately: myself, my patients, the other physicians in my area.

-Why didn't we know?
+Why don’t we know these costs?
 To start with, unlike any other business in America, almost all of the financial transactions in healthcare are hidden from the providers as well as the patients.
-We order tests, procedures and medications to manage our patients, but very few doctors, or other healthcare providers, have any idea how much any of those things cost.
-Patients only rarely pay directly for these services and payment for any service varies substantially from different payers.
-Hospitals have separate billing departments that are far removed from anyone ordering or performing tests or procedures.
-No one directly involved with patient care has any notion of the charge or reimbursement for their service.
-Even most private doctor's offices contract billing companies, who just send them a check each month from the total amount collected, leaving them no notion of the actual charge or reimbursement for an individual service they provided.
+We doctors order tests, procedures and medications to manage our patients, but very few of us have any idea how much any of those things cost.
+Patients rarely pay directly for these services and the payment for any service varies substantially from different payers.
+Billing charges for a medical service typically have little relation to the actual cost of the service or even to the expected reimbursement rate for that service.